elgarcito/solvd-1-block-homework-5-part-2/README.md

 # hardware store
-Progresive exercises of QA automation training, using maven and git.
+Progressive exercises of QA automation training, using maven and git.

 ## Project description:
 In this project, we have a hardware store that sells different products.